Enjoy the View of a Mountain Wedding

 Rumbling Bald situated on Blue Ridge Mountain offers a sweeping view of a 3,200-foot mountain perched above Lake Lure.
 This location is perfect for planning a weekendlong getaway that includes outdoor activities, water sports and family fun – and, the resort is even the site that the film “Dirty Dancing” was made.
 If that isn’t enough to gain your interest, Rumbling Bald’s accommodations include lakeside villas, private homes and other options so that you and your guests can stay on-site for your entire event.

 You can’t miss Western North Carolina’s bustling craft beer and wine scene.
 Sierra Nevada’s Mills River facility is one of the area’s largest breweries.
 Green Man Brewery has been an Asheville favorite since it opened in 1997.
 Direct your guests to Banner Elk Winery or Grandfather Vineyard & Winery to enjoy a glass.
+Close proximity to these breweries and wineries provides plenty of entertaining excursions for guests.

 Why plan a destination wedding in the NC mountains?
 Hear from couples who did.